Haywards Heath to Balcombe via Ardingly Walk

 2. After crossing the stream veer right, go through a gap in the hedge and follow a path sloping up to the top right-hand corner of another meadow.
 Go out through a gap to rejoin the public footpath on the edge of a golf course.

-6. Head N on the public footpath through the golf course, which you will be following for about 500m.
+6. Head N on the public footpath through Haywards Heath Golf Course, which you will be following for about 500m.
 Initially there is netting on your right protecting you from big hitters on a distant driving range, and shortly afterwards you need to take care when passing in front of a tee.
-After the path goes into some trees keep right as indicated and continue on the obvious path, passing a groundsman's hut along the way.
+After the path goes into some trees keep right as indicated and follow the obvious path, passing a groundsman's hut along the way.

 7. Eventually you come to a path T-junction with a three-way footpath signpost.
 Turn left into a wood, joining the Sussex Ouse Valley Way?
 (SOVW).
-Fork right at a minor path junction just inside the wood, then fork left at a waymarker post where a minor path branches off to the right.
+Follow the path as it curves down to the right, then fork left at a waymarker post where a side path branches off to the right.

-8. The main path can become increasingly muddy but there are well-trodden side paths which skirt around the worst stretches (keep the main path in sight to avoid being led astray onto other paths).
-The path eventually bends left and leaves the wood through a metal kissing gate, emerging onto a minor road (Copyhold Lane) by the remains of a low embankment for the abandoned Ouse Valley Railway?.
+8. The main path down through the wood is often muddy but you can escape the worst of it on some well-trodden side paths (but take care not to stray too far from it).
+The path eventually bends left and leaves the wood through a metal kissing gate, emerging onto a lane by the remains of a low embankment for the abandoned Ouse Valley Railway?.

-1. Cross the lane and take the tree-lined footpath just off to the right, now on both the SOVW and the High Weald Landscape Trail?
+1. Cross Copyhold Lane and take the tree-lined footpath just off to the right, now on both the SOVW and the High Weald Landscape Trail?
 (HWLT).
-In 150m go through a gate, past a cottage and through a belt of trees.
-Keep ahead across a potentially boggy field and continue gently uphill on a tree-lined track.
+After passing a cottage cross a ditch on a plank footbridge and go through a metal kissing gate into a potentially boggy field.
+Go straight across it and through another muddy area to continue gently uphill on a tree-lined track.

 2. At the top of the slope go through a gate and across a brick bridge over the single-track Ardingly branch? line.
 Keep ahead through a metal kissing gate into River's Wood, part of the extensive Balcombe Estate.
 Follow the waymarked HWLT through the wood for 800m, gradually curving to the right while always heading roughly N.